 Animal Emergency Clinic, 3165 22nd Avenue N., St. Petersburg, FL - 727-323-1311

 For questions regarding our stray policy, please review our Lost and Found Pets page, or contact our Admissions Department at 727-797-7722 ext.
 232 or at Admissions@HumanePinellas.org.
 Since we are a managed admission facility and intakes are dependent on available space, we cannot always accept stray animals.

-Please do not leave found or unwanted pets at our facility without alerting a staff member – our facility is large and we do not want the pet to go unnoticed.
+Please do not leave found or unwanted pets at our facility without alerting a staff member – our property is large and we do not want the pet to go unnoticed.

 BELOW ARE STRAY AND ABANDONED ANIMALS CURRENTLY BEING HOUSED AT OUR SHELTER.